 Scrape the mixture into your microwaveable bowl.
 Now microwave on high for around 7 minutes or until a knife comes out clean.

-Once the mixture is dry, cut into small squares of around an inch, Now spread the squares on a foil-covered baking sheet and bake in the preheated oven for 1.5 hours.
+Once the mixture is dry, cut into small squares of around an inch.
+Now spread the squares on a foil-covered baking sheet and bake in the oven for 1.5 hours.

 Allow the treats to cool, keep some in the fridge for immediate use, and freeze the rest for another day.

-For this, you will need 4 or 5 food quality chicken fillets.
+For this, you will need 4 or 5 food-quality chicken fillets.
 Then cut these fillets into about an inch.
-Now cover the meat in garlic puree
+Now season the with garlic puree

 Like most things, some of the best treats are the ones you make yourself from quality food.
-So Why Not become the Gordon Ramsey of the dog world.
+So Whilst you will not become the Gordon Ramsey of the dog world.
+I am sure your dog will love you even more for it